 The problem:

 I was encouraged by a friend to find my 1 rep max on the deadlift, among other exercises.
-My foolish self went ahead and racked up that bar up like nobody’s business.
-This after years of not deadlifting anything very heavy.
-I’m sure you know how that worked out for me.
-Spoiler alert, not good.
+I went ahead and loaded that bar up with more than I should have, after years of not deadlifting anything very heavy.
+I’m sure you can guess how that worked out.
+Not well.
 The next day, while still in pain, I saw an older woman struggling with a shopping cart filled with beer.
-I ran over to help her and I underestimated the weight of the cart and the degree of my injury.
+I ran over to help her and underestimated the weight of the cart and the degree of my injury.
 That sealed the deal for me.
 I felt another strain and I have been in lower back pain since.
-For a long time, I’d feel uncomfortable depending how I laid down, but the back pain was never ongoing.
+For a long time I’d feel uncomfortable depending on how I laid down, but the back pain was never ongoing.
 Now it is.
-I am getting an MRI on Monday to more closely determine what is going on in there.
+I am getting an MRI to more closely determine what is going on in there.
 My doctor said I didn’t need it, I insisted.

 How Yoga has helped:

-I believe that without Yoga there is no way I would be able to function on a daily basis since I acquired this wonderful gift of lower back pain, let alone teach zumba, lift weights, train jujitsu, run, etc. As with my other injuries, the pain is always present, but the degree of discomfort is worlds less when I do yoga, than when I don’t.
-At this point, if I don’t do forward folds a few times a day, and take a proper yoga class about 3 times a week minimum, my back is killing me.
+I believe that without Yoga there is no way I would be able to function on a daily basis since I acquired this wonderful gift of lower back pain, let alone teach Zumba, lift weights, train jujitsu, run, etc. As with my other injuries, the pain is always present, but the degree of discomfort is worlds less when I do yoga than when I don’t.
+At this point, if I don’t do forward folds a few times a day and take a proper yoga class about 3 times a week minimum, my back really suffers.
 In this particular case, Yoga has been life changing for me.
 It allows me to function almost pain free and still manage to do the amazing amount of training that I do on a daily basis.
 Twice a day even!

 Neck